r-devel/r-dev-env/docs/contributor_guide/contributing_to_docs.md

 #### 3. Create a Virtual Environment

-- t up a Python virtual environment using the venv module.
+- Set up a Python virtual environment using the venv module.

 ```